Plus, 5 ways almost anyone can become instantly attractive.

 Maybe technology can save your long-distance relationship!
 There is a science-y pillow that makes it seem like you and your lover are sleeping right next to each other.
 Your move, Google.
 (The Stir)

 Facebook is arguably a good thing for long-distance relationships… or is it?
 Pictures, status updates and wall posts can be taken out of context.
 Even committed, local and strong relationships can slide out onto thin ice when social networking gets in the way.
-(Huffington Post) Top 10 Facebook Etiquette Rules
+(Huffington Post) The Top 10 "Golden Rules" Of Facebook Relationship Etiquette

 Body language can say as much or more than mere verbiage.
 Not really.
 Use your words.
 But body language is pretty darn important on a subliminal level, so you may need to watch what you do with your arms, hips and neck.
 (MSN's Glo)